 Code of Professional Conduct

 Membership in the Georgia Society of Certified Public Accountants and the American Institute of Certified Public Accountants is voluntary.
-By accepting membership, a certified public accountant assumes an obligation of self-discipline above and beyond the requirements of laws and regulations.
+By becoming a member of GSCPA and/or AICPA, a certified public accountant agrees to adhere to the profession's Code of Professional Conduct.

-The Principles of the Code of Professional Conduct of the American Institute of Certified Public Accoutants expresses the profession's recognition of its responsibilities to the public,to clients, and to collegues.
-They guide members in the performance of their professional responsibilities and express basic tenets of ethical and professional conduct.
-The Principles call for an unswerving commitment to honorable behavior, even at the sacrifice of personal advantage.
+The Principles of the Code of Professional Conduct of the American Institute of Certified Public Accountants expresses the profession's recognition of its responsibilities to the public, its clients and colleagues.
+The Code guides members in the performance of their professional responsibilities and expresses basic tenets of ethical and professional conduct.
+The Principles call for an unwavering commitment to honorable behavior, even at the sacrifice of personal advantage.

 If you receive a letter from the GSCPA Professional Ethics Committee informing you that a complaint has been filed against you alleging a possible violation of the Code of Professional Conduct, it may be helpful to remember that an ethics investigation is designed to gather facts and information to assist in determining whether or not there is evidence to support the allegations.